List of Mr. Men: Mr. Bump

 Mr. Bump is the 6th book in the Mr. Men series.
-Mr. Bump is a Mr. Man who just can't help having accidents.
-He has a hard time doing any job because he keeps falling, getting stuck, breaking things or hurting himself on accident.
+Mr. Bump is a blue Mr. Man who just can't help having accidents.
+He has a hard time doing any job because he keeps falling, getting stuck, breaking things or hurting himself accidentally.
 When on holiday, he falls into a deep hole on a beach, goes boating, and falls into the water, but in the end, he does find the perfect job: walking around and bumping into trees in Mr. Barley's apple orchard, making the apples fall off the trees.

 In the book Mr. Bump Loses His Memory, he falls out of his bedroom window and bumps his head, promptly causing him to get amnesia.
 He is told by Mr. Muddle that his name is, in fact, Mr. Careful, thus encouraging our confused Mr. Bump to try several jobs for which great care is needed, such as carrying eggs and delivering milk in glass bottles.
 His memory is restored when he walks into a tree, causing him to fall into a river.

-In the 2008 TV series The Mr. Men Show, Mr. Bump is the show's de facto mascot, a regular character who kept his looks except one of his bandages is gone and is always having accidents, more often than not non-bump-related ones (such as accidentally being cleaned in a car wash).
+In the 2008 TV series The Mr. Men Show, Mr. Bump is the show's de facto mascot, his looks are largely the same except that one of his bandages is gone, his color is now a dark shade of blue, and is always having accidents more often than not non-bump-related ones (such as accidentally being cleaned in a car wash).
 Like Mr. Grumpy and Mr. Small, his favourite food is liverwurst sandwiches, as mentioned in the Beach episode.
 He lives in an olive, square-shaped house with a black chimney, arched windows, and a bandaged roof.
 Little Miss Whoops (his next-door neighbour/sister), Mr. Tickle, or Little Miss Helpful are often the causes of his accidents.
 His catchphrases are "Poopity-poop", usually exclaimed when his situation turns bad, and "You'll never learn" to himself.
 In the US and UK versions, he is voiced by Paul Greenberg (credited as Aaron Albertus) and Simon Greenall, respectively.

 Mr. Bump appears under the titles Monsieur Malchance (French), Don Pupas (Spanish), Meneertje Pech/Meneertje Bots (Dutch), Ο Κύριος Σκουντούφλης (Greek), 意外先生 (Taiwan), 꽈당씨 (Korean), Mr. Hergwd (Welsh), Unser Herr Schussel (German), Fætter Bumle (Danish), מר בום (Mar Boom, translated as Mr. Boom; Hebrew), Herra Skellur (Icelandic), and Senhor Trambolhão (Portuguese).

 Mr. Busy

 Mr. Busy is the 38th book in the Mr. Men series.
-Mr. Busy is a Mr. Man who cannot stop rushing around, and never sits still.
+Mr. Busy is a Mr. Man who cannot stop rushing around and never sits still.
 Mr. Busy does everything ten times faster than anyone else could, much to the annoyance of his neighbour, Mr. Slow, who hates to be rushed and fussed.

 Mr. Busy appears under the titles Monsieur Rapide (French), Don Ocupado (Spanish), Meneertje Druk (Dutch), 빨라씨 (Korean), 勤勞先生 (Taiwan), Ο Κύριος Πολυάσχολος (Greek), Unser Herr Schnell (German), Bay Hızlı (Turkish).